Now you can finally try out those self-driving cars for yourself

 First to the Market

 The tie-up also helps Waymo cement its position in the autonomous hierarchy.
-Long seen as a leader, it was downgraded in a recent study of self-driving technology by the Boston Consulting Group which put Ford at the top, followed by traditional automakers including General Motors, Nissan and Daimler AG.
-BCG cautioned that despite having great technology, Waymo lacked a "pathway to production."
+Long seen as a leader, it was downgraded in a recent study of self-driving technology by Navigant Research, which put Ford at the top, followed by traditional automakers including General Motors, Nissan and Daimler AG.
+Navigant cautioned that despite having great technology, Waymo lacked a "pathway to production."

 Related: Will Google's Robot Cars Have Wireless Chargers?